zabertech/zaber-examples/src/async/README.md

 found in other examples until there is a need for asynchronicity.
 Asynchronous programs can be difficult to understand and debug.

+There is no C++ version of this example because the Zaber Motion Library does not support asynchronous function calls in that language.
+The best you can do there is to tell move commands not to wait for idle, and do some other processing while the device is moving.

 ## Hardware Requirements